zvrablik/tomcatInfinispanSessionManager/README-setup-loadbalancerAndDistributedSession.txt

 Application with name example must provide infinispan configuration in file: sessionInfinispanConfigexamples.xml Caches are created with name _session_attr_<applicationName> from default values.
-Configure cache with name _session_attr_testLB to specify custom cache configuration of testLB application.
+Configure cache with name _session_attr_testLB to specify custom cache configuration of testLB session attributes application.
+Configure cache with name _session_meta_testLB to specify custom cache configuration of session metadata.

 Example of sessionInfinispan config file: